MicrosoftDocs/customer-insights/ci-docs/connect-synapse.md

 - If your Customer Insights environment stores data in your [own Azure Data Lake Storage](own-data-lake-storage.md), the user who sets up the connection to Azure Synapse Analytics needs at least the built-in **Reader** role on the Data Lake Storage account.
 For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

+- If your Synapse Workspace has [firewall enabled](/azure/synapse-analytics/security/synapse-workspace-ip-firewall), please setup private link first.
+For more information, see [Private Links](security-overview.md#set-up-an-azure-private-link).

 ## Connect to the data lake database in Azure Synapse Analytics

 1. Go to **Data** > **Data sources**.